 To the right of the Maps and Layers menus are the search feature.
 Click the search icon to expand the text box.
 As an address is entered into the search bar, potential matches will appear below it.
 Click a match to center on that location, or press “Enter” to center on the first match.
 To view recent searches, click the down arrow at the end of the search bar.

-Buildings created in NEON can be distinguished by their outline and semi-transparent white fill.
-The outlines on private buildings are green and the outlines on offline buildings are red.
+Buildings created in NEON can be identified by their outline and semi-transparent white fill.
 The layout of the primary floor (typically the first floor) will be used to represent the building when it is not selected.

 Left-click on a building to select it.
 This will display the floor plan on the primary floor and bring up the floor selector on the right side of the window.
 Any features or references associated with the floor will also be visible.
 In very tall buildings, hover the cursor over the floor selector and use the scroll wheel to be able to view all of the floors.
 After selecting a floor, the up and down arrows on the keyboard will select the floors above or below the current one.

 If viewing a building in 3D, only the selected floor’s floor plans will be visible.
 All features will be visible in 3D.
 The layout of each floor is visible in 3D to help distinguish floors.
 By default, the vertical visual scale is set to 3, which may make buildings and terrain look taller than normal.
 This can be changed in “Edit > Preferences”.